 Overview of the Program

-Comparative Humanities at Habib University offers an interdisciplinary undergraduate program that trains you to draw on resources in the arts, humanities and social sciences to come to terms with the biggest challenges in the human sphere, such as, crises in the intersecting spheres of knowledge, ethics, and the ecology.
+Comparative Humanities at Habib University offers an interdisciplinary undergraduate program that trains you to draw on resources in the arts and humanities degree to come to terms with the biggest challenges in the human sphere, such as, crises in the intersecting spheres of knowledge, ethics, and the ecology.
 While you learn to move flexibly across disciplinary boundaries, this is an education in forms, that is, in forms of inquiry, concept, and affect in the humanities disciplines, history, literature, philosophy, and religion.

 Curriculum Details